Investing in bonds as well as other types of investments could be a good way to lower the overall risk of a portfolio.

 This information is to help you understand more about bonds, how they work and why you might want to invest in them.
 Please remember though that the information here shouldn’t be regarded as financial advice.

-We have many guides, tools and articles that can help you understand investing and support your long-term investment goals.
+We have many guides, tools and articles that can help you understand investing and support your long-term goals.